New determination of the neutrino hadronic production cross sections from GeV to beyond PeV energies: Discussion and conclusions

 Hadronic collisions represent a primary mechanism for generating high-energy neutrinos in astrophysical environments.
 The neutrino production is dominated by the decay of charged pions, in turn produced by the inelastic scattering of CR nuclei with the target material.
 A precise modeling of the neutrino production cross section from hadronic interactions is crucial for interpreting current neutrino data.

 In this paper, we present a new evaluation of the neutrino production cross section from $p+p$ collisions, building on our previous analysis of the production cross section for $\pi^\pm$, $K^\pm$, and minor baryonic and mesonic channels that contribute at least at the 0.5\% level.
 Cross sections for scatterings involving nuclei heavier than protons are also derived.
 The novelty of our approach, compared to the state of the art that relies on Monte Carlo predictions, is that we shape the $\sigma_{\rm inv}$ analytically, and directly fit the model to the available data.
+While the parameterization of the individual channel cross sections were derived in \us\, the main innovation of this paper lies in the integration of these channels into a complete, data-driven model for the inclusive neutrino production cross section, along with a systematic quantification of the associated uncertainties.
 We work with neutrino energies from $10$~GeV to $10^7$~GeV, and correspondingly to incident proton (nuclei) energies from $10$~GeV to $10^9$~GeV (GeV/n).
 Our results include a realistic and conservative estimate of the uncertainties affecting the differential cross section $d\sigma/dE_{\nu}$, understood as the sum over all production channels.
 The uncertainty is estimated to be $5\%$ for $E_\nu \leq 1000$~GeV, increasing to $>10\%$ at higher energies in the TeV range and reaching 20\% at $E_\nu \simeq 10^7$ GeV.

 We compare our results to cross sections from state-of-the-art Monte Carlo codes, finding good agreement with \cite{Bhatt_2020} and \cite{Koldobskiy:2021nld}, but not with \cite{Kamae:2006bf}, which exhibits significant discrepancies with our predictions.